Bring back a Penang souvenir home to your friends and family.

 Hunting for Penang souvenirs can be a fun process!
 Be sure to leave some time in your Penang trip itinerary to do so to avoid rushing yourself!

-Take some tasty snacks back home!
-And photo prints, vintage pieces, local handicrafts or exquisite batik products!
+Take some tasty snacks back home.
+Or some photo prints, vintage pieces, local handicrafts like exquisite batik products!